Let’s build your calendar

 • True 50/50 split with no parent getting more time

-• Children see both parents frequently throughout the week
+• Children see both parents three to four times every week

 • Short gaps — children never go more than 3 days without seeing either parent